 How to Create a Video Highlight in Adobe Premiere Pro CC

-- Create a sequence and add your footage, or navigate to your footage in the timeline.
+- First, create a sequence and add your footage, or navigate to your footage in the timeline.

-- Search for Color Balance HLS and attach it to your footage.
+- Next, search for Color Balance HLS and attach it to your footage.

 - Go to effect controls and find the effect.